 What is DBGallery?

-DBGallery is a photo database software tool enabling everyone in an organization to quickly access digital photo assets.
+DBGallery is a photo management database system enabling everyone in an organization to quickly access it's digital photo assets.
 It operates in a shared multi-user environment.

 Who Uses DBGallery?

 Anyone in an organization who consumes photos as well as those who administer or add to the collection.

 To date the majority of customers are in engineering, educational institutes, historical societies, and sciences (e.g. geological organizations).
 See our partial customer list page.

 Individual photographers with large collections also form a small subset of those finding DBGallery indispensable.

 DBGallery's Core Strengths